LemmyNet/lemmy/docs/src/about_guide.md

 Active | Trending sort based on the score, and the most recent comment time.
 Hot | Trending sort based on the score, and the post creation time.
 New | Newest items.
-Top | Shows the highest scoring items in the given time frame.
+Top | The highest scoring items in the given time frame.

 For more detail, check the [Post and Comment Ranking details](about_ranking.md).